vidursaigal/comm4190_S25_Research_Paper/README.md

    – Review extensions (e.g. Benevolence, Transparency) tailored for AI.

 2. **Empirical Evaluation**
-   – Analyze LLM performance (GPT‑3 through GPT‑4) on tasks like implicature resolution, informativeness, truthfulness, and clarity.
+   – Analyze LLM performance on tasks like implicature resolution, informativeness, truthfulness, and clarity.

 3. **Tools & Notebooks**
    – Ready‑to‑run Python notebooks with examples of norm‑based prompting, evaluation scripts, and visualizations.